gmilby/slingpic/readme.txt

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 3.2.1 =
+- *Bug fixes*
+- This version fixes the following options that were previous always set to true: "Turn on image sharing?", "Automatically expand the sharing tools?", "Enable context awareness?"

 = 3.2.0 =
  - *Automatically show your chosen sharing options*